 - Click Add.

 - The new web part will be added at the bottom of the column.
-You can reposition it on the page using the (triangle) menu in the web part header.
+While you are in Page Admin Mode, you can reposition it on the page using the (triangle) menu in the web part header.
 Move up or down as desired.

 - Click Exit Admin Mode in the upper right.